 - Areas of interest Indigenous Australian Studies, Economic History, Economic Policy, Applied Economics

 - Dr Boyd Hunter

 Second Semester 2020

 See Future Offerings

-- Compare and contrast Indigenous involvement in various sectors in order to identify the comparative advantage of Indigenous Australians.
+- compare and contrast Indigenous involvement in various sectors in order to identify the comparative advantage of Indigenous Australians; and